Wedding photographers are really awesome people.

 One of the reasons why you won’t see any images shown on this page (bar from the top one) is because images alone are a poor representation of a wedding photographer.

 - The people portrayed in a wedding photographer’s portfolio are the outgoing adventurous type.
-They’re comfortable being expressive with their emotions and are extroverts whereas you and your partner are private.
+They’re comfortable being expressive with their emotions and are extroverts whereas you and your partner are private and the conservative type.

-- The majority of wedding photos shown in a wedding photographer’s portfolio are outdoor weddings, held on private farm properties, elaborately styled by a wedding stylist using $20,000 of florals alone.
-Your wedding ceremony is a religious ceremony inside a church and your wedding reception is going to be at a function centre.
+- The majority of wedding photos shown in a wedding photographer’s portfolio are outdoor weddings, held on private farm properties in country Australia, elaborately styled by a wedding stylist using $20,000 of florals alone.
+Your wedding ceremony, however, is a religious ceremony inside a church and your wedding reception is going to be at a function centre.
 Furthermore, your entire budget for florals is a tenth of $20,000.